UBC-LA-Hackathon/student-dashboard/3-Make-API-Calls.md

 The second parameter is `[]`, an empty array - this just tells React to only perform this data fetching _once_, on first page load.

 React is clever and will take care of displaying our name once the `self` is set.
-Save, and you should see `Welcome to the Workshopathon, {Your name from Canvas here}!`.
+Save `App.js`, and you should see `Welcome to the Workshopathon, {Your name from Canvas here}!`.

 ## Create your own API call
 Now that you've learned how to make a basic API call using React and `fetch`, try making a call to the endpoint you created in the previous step and displaying some of that data.